-To the best of my knowledge, the information contain false information is grounds for not hiring me or not chired or chosen.
-I authorize any person or organization, whether identified employment, education, credit history, driving record, qualifications for my employment or volunteering.
-I a criminal confiscation record, sexual offender re egistry or other data about my If hired or chosen, I agree to be bound by the Diocese Policy and Procedure Concerning Sexual Misconduct understand that these may be changed, withdrawn, add () at their sole discretion and withdrawn. and the included Code of Conduct of the Protec ded to or interpreted at any time by the Diocese tion of Children and Youth.
-I I understand that my employment or volunteer service employment or volunteer service withdrawn at any tin () or myself.
-Nothing contained in this application or in any pre-embetween myself and () for either, e I have read and understood the above provisions.
-Signature Date Reviewed by: Date:
+To the best of my knowledge, the information contained in my application is complete and accurate.
+I understand that providing false information is grounds for not hiring me or not choosing me for a volunteer position and also for discharge if I have already been hired or chosen.

+I authorize any person or organization, whether identified or not on this application to provide any information regarding my previous employment, education, credit history, driving record, criminal confiscation record, sexual offender registry or other data about my qualifications for my employment or volunteering.
+I also authorize (\\\\\) to request and receive such information.

+If hired or chosen, I agree to be bound by the Diocese of Eastern Michigan policies and procedures, including but not limited to its Policy and Procedure Concerning Sexual Misconduct and the included Code of Conduct of the Protection of Children and Youth.
+I understand that these may be changed, withdrawn, added to or interpreted at any time by the Diocese of Eastern Michigan or by (\\\\\\) at their sole discretion and without any prior notice to me.

+I understand that my employment or volunteer service is considered "at-will" and may be terminated, or any offer or acceptance of employment or volunteer service withdrawn at any time, with or without cause and with or without prior notice at the option of (\\\\\) or myself.

+Nothing contained in this application or in any pre-employment or pre-volunteering communication is intended to or creates a contract between myself and (\\\\\\) for either, employment or volunteer service or the providing of any benefit.

+I have read and understood the above provisions.

+Signature

+Date

+Reviewed by: \\\\\

+Date:\\\\\

-Form CCode of Conduct
+Form C Code of Conduct